 Clarabelle scolds Donald but forgives him, giving him Horace’s hunting rifle to return.
 Donald goes hunting instead, but can’t bring himself to shoot a cute squirrel.
 He gets poked by the gun, stamps on it and brings it to Horace before returning to Clarabelle for cookies.
 Winter comes.
 Mickey is shoveling Clarabelle’s snow when he spots a pair of her skis and decides to try them.
 Chaos ensues.
 Mickey brings the broken skis back to Clarabelle, who tells him that they were supposed to be his Christmas present.
 The end.
 Fran Allison had more significant interaction with Kukla and Ollie on their TV show than Clarabelle does with Donald and Mickey in this book.

 Despite the Story of Clarabelle Cow’s shortcomings, the “1066” books are, of course, still a wonderful artifact from the early days of the Walt Disney Studios.
 And the 1990’s audio recordings boast performances by Wayne Allwine, Russi Taylor, Tony Anselmo and April Winchell, all gloriously lengthy because of the abundance of text.
 Rarely do we have the privilege of hearing such a quantity of character dialogue on recordings.
-Will Ryan, as narrator Horace, is the voice “saddled” with the greatest amount of story material to be performed.
+Bill Farmer, as narrator Horace, is the voice “saddled” with the greatest amount of story material to be performed.

 “All the recordings have the same opening and ending—an introduction by Horace and Clara Cluck,” David added.
 “It’s the only time, to my knowledge, that a recorded version of Clara was given a speaking voice rather than a series of clucks.
 The project also seems to have been created without the knowledge that Horace was still active as a comics character at the time, so the introduction and conclusion treat him almost as a retiree, reflecting nostalgically on his days with Mickey’s gang.”